-Thirty five million people were living with HIV in 2013.
-The HIV epidemic is not over in the United States.
-The total number of people living with HIV in North America increased from an estimated 1.1 million [850 000-1.3 million] in 2001 to 1.4 million [1.1 million-2 million] in 2012 and almost 1 in 7 (14%) are unaware of their infection.
-The epidemic continues to affect all groups; however, of the 50,000 Americans who will become infected with HIV this year, current research has indicated half will be under the age of 25.
-Infections among women and adolescents are still increasing the fastest of all population groups.

-In North America, there were approximately 21,000 [17,000-28 000] AIDS-related deaths in 2011 compared to 20,000 [16 000-26,000] in 2001.
-AIDS affects our children, our coworkers, our employees and our customers.
+The epidemic continues to affect all groups; however, of the 40,000 Americans who will become infected with HIV this year, current research has indicated half will be under the age of 25.
+Infections among women and adolescents are increasing the fastest of all population groups.
+AIDS affects our children, our co-workers, our employees and our customers.
 Educating everyone about how to protect themselves and their loved ones is the only way that we can stop the spread of this needless threat to the public health and the world economy.